Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 550 Ti should theoretically be much better than the Radeon HD 7750 in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 550 Ti should theoretically be much superior to the Radeon HD 7750 overall. (explain)

-Texel RateThe GeForce GTX 550 Ti will be a small bit (more or less 13%) faster with regards to texture filtering than the Radeon HD 7750. (explain)
+Texel RateThe GeForce GTX 550 Ti will be a bit (about 13%) more effective at AF than the Radeon HD 7750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison